freeCodeCamp/guide/src/pages/cplusplus/index.md

 using namespace std;
 ```

 * The 1st line tells the computer to use the "iostream" header file for this specific program .
 There are many other header files which are requireed for a specific program to run properly.
 Some of them are : math , vector and string.
-Header files are generally represented by a ".h" extension
+Header files are generally represented by a ".h" extension (you don't need to add .h when including C++ standard library files)
 * `iostream` stands for input-output stream .
 The "iostream" file contains code for allowing the computer to take input and generate an output, using the C++ language.
 * The second line tells the computer to use the standard namespace which includes features of standard C++ .